-- 2023 deadline: The funding period under this notice is November 1, 2023, to October 31, 2024. - 2024 deadline: The funding period under this notice is November 1, 2024, to October 31, 2025.
+The funding period under this notice is November 1, 2025, to October 31, 2026.

 NEH expects state and jurisdictional humanities councils to obligate most of the funds awarded each year by the end of the annual funding period.
 You will apply for a new award with a five-year period of performance in year three of your current award.